 ~~~

-This blog contains discussions of middle grade, young adult, and speculative fiction, tips and writing exercises, and other randomness about the writing life I pick up along the way.
+This blog contains discussions of middle grade, young adult, and speculative fiction, writing exercises, and other randomness about the writing life I pick up along the way.

 much of the time recently 2 of the don’t work.